Estimated reading time: 20 minutes

 - gifts and awards

-These results are according to a survey by the Canadian Payroll Association (CPA).
+These results are according to a Canadian Payroll Association (CPA) survey.

 Life Insurance Products

-Let’s take a look at the differences however keep in mind that each insurance company or advisor has policies that differ from company to company.
+Let’s look at the differences; however, remember that each insurance company or advisor has policies that differ from company to company.

 Term Life Insurance